 - Currently advising an insurer in a coverage matter for nuisance claims involving noise and coal dust from mining operations.

 - Provided defense of than 2,500 claims brought by individuals alleging exposure to silica and/or coal dust.

-- Defending a battery manufacturer from contract workers’ claims alleging injuries caused by on-the-job lead exposure.
+- Defending a lead-based battery manufacturer from contract workers’ claims alleging injuries caused by on-the-job lead exposure.

 - Successfully resolved a citizen suit alleging releases of hazardous substances and air pollutants from animal agricultural operations.

 - Obtained numerous orders requiring product identification and/or causation evidence from plaintiffs prior to general discovery on liability and damages in cases involving exposure to benzene, oleum, toluene, and xylene.

 - Successfully dismissed a dozen state court cases alleging exposure and injury from welding fumes following hearing on a Rule 12 motion to dismiss the complaints for failure to state a claim.